PhilippeChepy/vagrant-kubernetes/README.md

 make clean
 ```

+# Forward local ports to cluster Ingress Controller

+Traefik is set up as default Ingress Controller.
+It is possible to forward all queries from the host ports 80 and 443 to cluster's Ingress Controller, running the `extra/local-lb.sh` script.

+In order for this script to work, you need to have docker installed on your host, as it creates a `vagrant-kubernetes-haproxy` container.

 # Components

 - Kubernetes 1.20
 - containerd as container runtime (CRI plugin)
 - Cilium as CNI

+- Traefik as Ingress Controller

 # Networking